 This method produces a lighter-colored, less-intensely flavored – but still highly potent – cannabis extract.

 Compared to a traditional Green Dragon tincture, this quick wash freezer method produces a much lighter colored tincture with a much more mild cannabis taste.

-The QWET method is generally preferred due to its mild taste and flavor that results in better tasting edibles.
+The QWET method is preferred due to its mild taste and flavor, resulting in better-tasting edibles.